luxint/duckdb/README.md

 of row based duckdb is columnar based, which means queries are very fast.
 It also includes so some very easy and fast csv import functions.

-As Duckdb is still in early stages (pre 1.0) these bindings may break with older/newer versions, these bindings are using a dynamic library which i compiled on 23 augustus 2020, anything earlier or later may not work, so please be warned!
+As Duckdb is still in early stages (pre 1.0) these bindings may break with older/newer versions, these bindings are using a dynamic library which was compiled on 23 augustus 2020, anything earlier or later may not work, so please be warned!

-In these bindings've added a pivot command, which wil give you pivot functionality like in excel but this one will support millions of lines/records and sub-second responses!
+In these bindings i've added a pivot command, which wil give you pivot functionality like in excel but this one will support millions of lines/records and sub-second responses!

 So what do you need to install to get this working?
   1. Install [newLISP](http://www.newlisp.org/)